s-bolz/Practical-Machine-Learning-Assignment/analysis.md

 ##   E 0 0 0 0 3
 ```

-The third model predicts exactly the same outcome as the first two models as well.
-This makes it easy for us, so we can safely use the third model for the second part of the assignment as well and keep our conscience clear as we don't use an obviously overfitted model.
-Still our third model might still be a bit overfitted, because we built it after doing the exploratory data analysis with the complete data instead of only our training partition.
-This might led us to some decisions that we would not have done after exploring only the training partition.
-This is a risk we were willing to take and which cannot be helped now.
+The third model also predicts exactly the same outcome as the first two models.
+This makes it easy for us, because we can now safely use the third model for the second part of the assignment and keep our conscience clear as we don't use an obviously overfitted model.
+However, our third model might still be a bit overfitted, because we built it after doing the exploratory data analysis on the complete data instead of only our training partition.
+This might led us to some decisions that we would not have made after exploring only the training partition.
+But that is a risk we were willing to take and which cannot be helped now.